FAQ

 The closest alternative is to use the “Scan Folder…” button and select the iCloud Drive in the sidebar of the Open dialog.
 However, this will only scan the local cache of your iCloud Drive.
 Also note that iCloud Drive is only a small part of the iCloud — the report will not include other big parts, such as Photos, Mail, Backups etc.

-Does DaisyDisk support the new Apple M2 chip, new macOS Ventura?
+Does DaisyDisk support the new Apple CPU chip, the latest macOS verstion?

 Yes, DaisyDisk is always up to date with the newest hardware and operating systems.
-It works with Apple M2, Apple M1 and Intel chips, and it supports macOS Ventura as well as earlier macOS versions.
+It works with Apple M3 CPU and earlier, and it supports macOS Sequoia and earlier macOS versions.

 Can DaisyDisk detect duplicate files?